neex/phuip-fpizdam/README.md

 ## What's this

 This is an exploit for a bug in php-fpm (CVE-2019-11043).
 In certain nginx + php-fpm configurations, the bug is possible to trigger from the outside.
-That means that a web user may get code execution if you have vulnerable config (see below).
+This means that a web user may get code execution if you have vulnerable config (see below).

 ## What's vulnerable

-If you have a site using nginx + php-fpm and nginx have a configuration like
+If a webserver runs nginx + php-fpm and nginx have a configuration like

 ```
 location ~ [^/]\.php(/|$) {